paulsonkoly/tracks/Readme.md

 ## database

 dbmate is used for migrations and sqlc is used for database access.
+To set up the database the following steps are required:

+  - set up a database role for the application and update .env file with the database url.
+  - give super user privileges to the app user.
+This is required because we can't create the postgis extension otherwise.
+  - create the database with `dbmate create`
+  - run `dbmate load` to load schema into postgres.
+  - take away super user privileges from app user.

+### first admin user set up

+ Create a row in the `users` table with username `admin` and hashed_password `$2a$12$nmN0KvqozAaYm6CNOXDVQOJB1JDrQ0BjTgt2YTml/M6ebbggf48Ra`.
+Now you can log in with admin and password: 1234567.
+Navigate to `/users`, edit user and edit the username / password.